 Seams and leading edge taped

-Bring 2 of the long edges together as in the
+Bring two of the long edges together as in the

 photo on the left and tack them together with bits of sticky

 tape.
-Also run sticky tape across the 2 top edges of the
+Also run sticky tape across the two top edges of the

 which is also indicated in the photo on the left.
 Trim any